Jagc-1/Jagc-1/README.md

 ### About Me

-- 🌱 I'm currently expanding my skills in backend web development using Node.js and Express.
+- 🌱 I'm expanding my skills so that in the future I can become a full stack developer.
 - 💼 Open to collaborating on projects related to data analysis and machine learning.